The Social (Human) Animal

 About 20,000 years ago, humans were natural hunters.
-The transition from the old world to the new world, our ancestors’ characteristics do not differ too much from the current days.
-In the inserted environment, they had well-developed tools for hunting, as well as shelters and clothes that already confirm our adaptation and survival speed.
+In the transition from the old to the new world, our ancestors’ characteristics do not differ too much from the current.
+In the inserted environment, they had well-developed tools for hunting, as well as shelters and clothes that already confirmed our adaptation and survival speed.

-Humans lived in tribes, small units that survived from hunting, and the sharing of the food harvested.
-With the progressive changes of the human, as much physical as behavioral and mental, the search for food reached another level: Agriculture.
-The “old” hunter stopped is nomad life and began deeper cooperation within the group.
+Humans lived in tribes, small units surviving from hunting and sharing the food harvested.
+With the progressive changes of the human, as physical as behavioral and mental, the food search reached another level: Agriculture.
+The “old” hunter stopped his nomad life and began deeper cooperation within the group.

 Due to the cultivation, humans began to domesticate sheep, goats, and other animals, certainly captivated by the plantations.
-Horses were used in agriculture and transport (later as equipment of human wars), and dogs used in the hunting and protection of tribes.
+Horses were used in agriculture and transport (later as equipment for human wars), and dogs were used in hunting and protecting tribes.

-This progression in agriculture meant that the tribes, once mobilized for the exhaustive and planned hunts as a way of obtaining food, now managed to generate their food in large proportions, giving space to small new unexploited tasks.
+This progression in agriculture meant that the tribes, once mobilized for the exhaustive and planned hunts to obtain food, now managed to generate their food in large proportions, giving space to small new unexploited tasks.

-Thus we enter the so-called age of specialization, where the hunter and now farmer, initiates an “urban revolution,” the necessity of expansion and division of tasks slowly created a localized interpersonal organization, thus giving rise to cities (supertribes).
+Thus we enter the so-called age of specialization, where the hunter and now farmer initiates an “urban revolution,” the necessity of expanding and dividing tasks slowly created a localized interpersonal organization, thus giving rise to cities (supertribes).

-The development of these cities and their population (between 7000 and 20 000 inhabitants initially), as well as the invention of writing that led to the existence of inter-communal communications and coordination, has made humans more and more reduced to a number.
-The human started a new stage in its evolution: The adaptation to a Boom of people, and impositions and rules of society necessary for its organization.
+The development of these cities and their population (between 7000 and 20 000 inhabitants initially), as well as the invention of writing that led to inter-communal communications and coordination, has made humans more and more reduced to a number.
+The human started a new stage in its evolution: The adaptation to a Boom of people and impositions and rules of society necessary for its organization.

-The need for a more significant interpersonal relationship, which biologically we were not prepared, led us to several conflicts.
-At the same time, the heads of the subordinates were defined, making an abrupt growth to these supertribes.
-It was raised the groups of superheads and super subordinate.
+The need for a more significant interpersonal relationship, which we were unprepared for biologically, led to several conflicts.
+At the same time, the heads of the subordinates were defined, creating an abrupt growth in these supertribes.
+It raised the groups of superheads and super subordinates.

-Those new social conditions have created an “artificial atmosphere,” that is, controls and hierarchies where moral and ethical concepts were already placed.
+Those new social conditions have created an “artificial atmosphere,” controls, and hierarchies where moral and ethical concepts were already placed.
 With the creation of laws, humans were forbidden to do what their instincts told them.
 The human surrendered to a kind of paradox created by himself.
-The human could become a “different species” if he is excluded from his group (tribe) since each supertribe had specific characteristics (habits, cultures, and specific language).
+The human could become a “different species” if he is excluded from his group (tribe) since each supertribe has specific characteristics (habits, cultures, and specific language).

 These social identities of language, culture, and religion have significantly altered the social behavior of human beings due to the various changes and adjustments of the supertribes, increasing the complexity in the adaptation of our species, increasingly locked by dogmas and the necessity or obligation to belong to a specific group.

-Despite all the disadvantages of this social Boom, we realize that humans have adapted in many ways, continuing to use their exploratory instinct in various social areas, almost as a survival response.
+Despite all the disadvantages of this social Boom, we realize that humans have adapted in many ways, using their exploratory instinct in various social areas, almost as a survival response.

 However, the complexity of this evolution of social behavior made life difficult for bosses because it created a higher risk in their attitudes and behaviors dominant in the situations.
-Thus, creating super situations, a result of the responsibility/power that the boss has in the management of the subalterns and the whole supertribe.
+Thus, creating super situations results from the responsibility/power the boss has in managing the subalterns and the whole supertribe.

 But the need for an organization created a series of “arbitrary inventions” between the groups and subgroups.
-It was providing a more specialized and competitive social hierarchy, creating distinct social classes, which in time became stronger due to their own development of education and adaptation.
-These classes began to emphasize this old system of domination and subordination through the meritocracy.
+It provided a more specialized and competitive social hierarchy, creating distinct social classes, which in time became more robust due to their development of education and adaptation.
+These classes began to emphasize this old system of domination and subordination through meritocracy.

 Research Recommendations: Rosenthal Rats; Prisoner’s dilemma; Principle of Savannah.

-Many propitiatory gestures and appeasement guide our daily interactions, agonistic behaviors, with the function of appeasing others and enabling the gregarious life of beings highly aggressive, suspicious, and instructed to the behavior of the hierarchy.
-Hierarchies are the healthy basis between a species, which has nothing to do with imposition or aggression, but it means the maintenance of the social homeostasis.
+Many propitiatory gestures and appeasement guide our daily interactions and agonistic behaviors, appeasing others and enabling the gregarious life of highly aggressive, suspicious, and instructed to the hierarchy’s behavior.
+Hierarchies are the healthy basis between a species, which has nothing to do with imposition or aggression but means maintaining social homeostasis.

 Within these units, the role of chiefs and superheads, in a more developed and somewhat less “human” social context, that is, heads or superheads no longer have to show their face or appear, or even know men, called ” Specialists, “who will send in case of combat.

-It is within these “we” and “other” contexts that the inner groups and the outside groups are governed, being, in fact, a widespread justification for more violent acts between groups because on either side, they will be defending their group.
+Within these “we” and “other” contexts, the inner and outside groups are governed, being, in fact, a widespread justification for more violent acts between groups because on either side, they will be defending their group.

 However, wars within the groups themselves are a matter to be mentioned.
-The subgroups are created by being “different” from the rest of the group.
-Not different from habits, cultures, or language, but different in opinion, racial tolerance, and power.
-It is the various classes within the group that create subgroups where they create their attacks, revolutions, or other types of intervention.
+The subgroups are created by being “different” from the rest.
+Not different in habits, cultures, or language, but different in opinion, racial tolerance, and power.
+The various groups’ classes create subgroups where they make their attacks, revolutions, or other types of intervention.

-The conflicts of the subgroups and group can also be explained by the development of social behavior, and the rational and intelligent control of the questions about civilization.
+The conflicts of the subgroups and groups can also be explained by the development of social behavior and the rational and intelligent control of the questions about civilization.

 Desmond Morris (1969) describes the conditions on how to analyze better and question the conditions that prepare us efficiently for violence between groups: